 MAIN Use this menu to make changes to the basic system configuration.
-ADVANCED Use this menu to enable and make changes to the advanced features SECURITY Use this menu to set a password to control bootup and control access to the BIOS setup menu.
-POWER Use this menu to configure and enable Power Management features. воот Use this menu to configure the default system device used to locate and load the Operating System.
+ADVANCED Use this menu to enable and make changes to the advanced features SECURITY to the BIOS setup menu.

+Use this menu to set a password to control bootup and control access and load the Operating System.

+POWER Use this menu to configure and enable Power Management features.
+BOOT Use this menu to configure the default system device used to locate

 EXIT Use this menu to exit the current menu or specify how to exit the Setup program.